The Phase Transition: a handful of bones

 The basic anatomy of biomechanical enlightenment, Three Bones Theory, is a very simple and useful tool.
 When we understand these prominent and central bones as part of a meaningful bodywide system, the bones behave like a sensory motor koan.
 The meanings that are formed belong entirely to you and to the world you live in.
 This is the beauty of it.
 There are endless possibilities for meaning because these are the meaning making parts of our bodies.

-You need to be able to name something before you can properly pay attention to it.
-Each bone is like a sensitive servomechanism or lever that plays an active coordinative role in our bodywide postural structure.
-This is how the body organizes itself and we are meant to participate in that.
+At the center of each sensory station is a major bone or simple bony structure that acts like a handle, a grip, or a servo mechanism.
+This bone both senses and organizes the arrays of muscles, bones and other tissues connected to it.
+Each bone in this system is like a sensitive servomechanism or lever that plays an active coordinative role in our bodywide postural structure.
+This is how the body organizes itself and we are meant to participate in that with full awareness.

 These bones are direct, concrete, and palpable.
 They actively welcome our attention.
 The names of a handful of major bones of the central structural junctures and sensory stations of our body is all you need to know.
 The rest is mostly just perception and movement.